AlaaDuridi/vendingMachine/README.md

 <h6>You can find the valid items' numbers on the top the .js file.</h6>
 <hr>
 <hr>
-<h5>Note: after you enter the a valid item , you need to wait for 2s until you can enter the money </h5>
+<h5>Note: after you enter a valid item number , you need to wait for 2s until you can enter the money </h5>